 It’s not about how rich someone is.

 I’ve staged very modest homes using only what a client already has.
-I’ve also staged homes over a million dollars that I’d never live in if I had to keep them exactly the way the people were living in them.
+I’ve also staged homes over a million dollars that I’d never live in if I had to keep them exactly the way they were when I arrived.

 What’s the Worst Thing You’ve Seen?